cargomail-org/grip/README.md

 ## Impersonation and Delegation

 The OAuth 2.0 intrinsic delegation mechanism allows clients with the appropriate security token to impersonate the user or being delegated by that user.
-As a specific form of identity propagation, the [OAuth 2.0 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) specification describes impersonation and delegation, where the Client obtains a security token that allows it to act as a user in the case of impersonation or, in the case of delegation, allows it to act on behalf of the user.
+As a specific form of identity propagation, the [OAuth 2.0 Token Exchange](https://datatracker.ietf.org/doc/html/rfc8693) specification describes impersonation and delegation, where the client obtains a security token that allows it to act as a user in the case of impersonation or, in the case of delegation, allows it to act on behalf of the user.
 The output security token may carry the logical name of the target service for which it is constrained.

 ## Assertions

 Assertions are statements from a token producer to a token consumer that contain information about the principal.
-In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the Client and user to make authorization decisions about their access to resources controlled by that resource server.
+In the Identity Propagation scenario, the resource server uses the information in the assertion to identify the client and user to make authorization decisions about their access to resources controlled by that resource server.

 ## Identities and DNS-Bound Tokens

-In most client-service-to-server-service communication scenarios, three identities are employed: user-identity, client-identity, and server-identity.
-Fundamentally, mTLS/TLS certificates resolve client-identity and server-identity, while tokens resolve user-identity.
-A DNS-Bound Token is a self-issued assertion in a JWT format signed by an mTLS private key that the client-service uses to authenticate to the server-service, while the mTLS public key hash is published on the client-service domain, where the CN attribute of the mTLS public key certificate is used as a global client identifier in respect of the service it represents.
+In some service-to-service communication scenarios, three identities are employed: user, client, and server identities.
+Fundamentally, mutual TLS (mTLS)/TLS certificates resolve client and server identities, while tokens resolve client and user identities.
+A DNS-bound token is a self-issued assertion in a JWT format signed by an mTLS private key that the first service uses to authenticate to the second service.
+The mTLS public key hash is published in the first service domain using the DNS TXT record, where the CN attribute of the mTLS public key certificate is used as a global client identifier in respect of the service it represents.

 ## Nested, Chained Identity Propagation